Information on Neem Essential oil (Azadirachta indica)

 The toxic effects might be due to the presence of aflatoxin and other toxic compounds present in Neem oil.

-Neem speciality oil shows toxicity to fish like tilapia and carp, and oral administration of the oil in rats and rabbits (at 14 ml/kg and 24ml/kg respectively) produced a severe hypoglycaemic effect and possibly targets the central nervous system and lungs.
+Neem essential oil shows toxicity to fish like tilapia and carp, and oral administration of the oil in rats and rabbits (at 14 ml/kg and 24ml/kg respectively) produced a severe hypoglycaemic effect and possibly targets the central nervous system and lungs.

-Taking Neem oil internally is not recommended and taking internal doses as small as 5 ml has killed infants – and although there are some people that state that the toxicity was caused by other contaminants, and not the oil itself – we would recommend to err on the side of safety.
+Taking Neem essential oil internally is not recommended and taking internal doses as small as 5 ml has killed infants – and although there are some people that state that the toxicity was caused by other contaminants, and not the oil itself – we would recommend to err on the side of safety.

 A toxicological test in Germany, using clean Neem kernels resulted in no toxicity, even at a concentration of 5,000 mg per kg of body weight in rats.